seksky333/EssenMate/README.md

 # EssenMate
 The aim of this React Native project is to showcase a prototype of our business idea in a hackathon.

-## Here are some of the screens that I coded.
+## Here are some of the screens that I coded for both iOS and Android.
 #### Product item page and map location
 <img src="images/google_map.gif" width="250" height="400">